Uncanny Waters

 Uncanny Waters is an intergenerational costume and performance project led by collaborative artists Lu Firth & Ray Malone, bringing together 10 uncanny participants aged under 30 and over 50 to explore the intersections of water and queer resistance through costume-making.

-Through a series of workshops, our participants explore the symbolism of water as a site of connection and transformation.
+Through a series of workshops, our participants explored the symbolism of water as a site of connection and transformation.
 From mythical figures like the Deptford Necker (a South London river hag) to personal stories of migration and border-crossing, the project created costumes and textiles from the stories that shape our identities and connect us to time and place.

 Somerset House Workshops